December 2013 Spuyten Duyvil derailment: Aftermath

 The derailment was the first accident involving passenger fatalities in Metro-North's 30-year history, and its first accident in New York involving any fatalities since a 1988 collision in Mount Vernon that killed one crew member.
 It was the deadliest train accident within New York City since a 1991 subway derailment in Manhattan.
 Two days later, Federal Railroad Administration (FRA) director Joseph Szabo sent MTA head Thomas Prendergast a letter highly critical of the transit agency.
 Earlier that year, he observed, there had been a derailment on the New Haven Line serving Connecticut and Westchester County suburbs along Long Island Sound, a CSX freight derailment on the Hudson Line on the very next curve to the south of where the Spuyten Duyvil wreck had occurred, on the other side of the Spuyten Duyvil station, and an accident on the New Haven Line that killed a track worker.
 These had led to five deaths and 129 injuries.
 "The specific causes of each of these accidents may vary," Szabo wrote, "but regardless of the reasons, four serious accidents in less than seven months is simply unacceptable."

 Szabo asked the MTA for "a serious, good faith commitment to the safe operation of the system."
 He said it needed to tell employees what, specifically, it would do to improve safety.
 He requested an answer in two days.
 "Immediate corrective action is imperative."
 Metro-North announced the day afterwards that it would institute a telephone line where employees could confidentially report "close calls."
 Prendergast later replied to Szabo that the railroad had held mandatory safety discussions for 4,000 employees at 20 locations since the accident.

 The accident spurred further discussion of positive train control (PTC), which might have prevented it.
 After a 2008 wreck in Los Angeles, the FRA mandated all American railroads implement PTC by 2015.
 Many resisted, complaining about the cost of the technology.
 Among those railroads were both MTA commuter railroads, Metro-North and the Long Island Rail Road, which have sought to have that deadline extended until 2018.
 In the wake of the Spuyten Duyvil derailment, U.S. Rep. Sean Patrick Maloney, a resident of Cold Spring whose neighbor James Lovell was one of those killed, introduced legislation to make low-interest loans and guarantees available so that commuter railroads like Metro-North could implement PTC.
 Eventually other congressmembers from the lower Hudson Valley joined as cosponsors.
-The deadline was later extended to the end of 2020; Bombardier and Siemens, who are installing the technology, believe they will be able to meet it for Metro-North.
+The deadline was later extended to the end of 2020.
+On December 23, 2020, the MTA completed its implementation, with all trains operating in positive train control.